mtint/autonity-docs/source/hello-autonity/api.rst

 Adding and removing from validators
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-First of all we need to get *Soma* contract ABI and address:
+We need to get *Soma* contract ABI and address:

 .. code:: bash